totoR13/MARVEL/Sources/MARVELoid/README.md

 OpenJDK 64-Bit Server VM (build 11.0.11+9-Ubuntu-0ubuntu2.18.04, mixed mode, sharing)
 ```

+> Note: Due to MARVELoid leverage Soot framework, we suggest to build the output jar file with Java 8

 ## Building

 > **Note** Before building the project, update the dependency into the `build.gradle` file related to the Android sdk.